 We are looking at another wonderful year of work this year.

 Quoting Robert Frost “there are miles to go before i sleep”.

 - Business Directory of a small City:

-How did the company start: I still have to do a blog on this, but this business directory started out of a need to generate more revenue?
+How did the company start: a Few days back i wrote an update business directory resources listing the business model of online directory website.
+The resource is based on our famous business directory that started out of our need to generate more revenue?
 The IT Services weren’t really keeping our balance sheet moving, hence we had to turn to think “out of box” and turn to another revenue model.

 No one considers my IT Company to be a startup.
 In fact, it is not a startup as it did not or does not “disrupt” the existing market space.

 We are like your around the corner “mom and pop store”.
 Only with a difference – we serve IT Services and not your usual, grocery items.

 Rudrapur online was my first startup experience.
 How it started is an interesting story.

 Within a few months of starting our IT Company, we realized the demand for IT Services in a small city were not as high as we expected.